This is a guest post by Maria Rainier.

 Yes, soccer counts, but that’s an obvious choice.
 Exercise that doesn’t feel like exercise is the best, and sports are a fantastic way to accomplish that.
 For those of us no longer on varsity teams, however, here’s the alternative I was talking about: if you’re a gamer—PS3, Xbox—do some exercises while gaming.
 I’m not talking jumping jacks—you’ll never beat King Koopa that way.
 Something as simple as sitting on the edge of your couch and lifting both legs parallel to the ground for a few seconds at a time for even ten minutes counts as ab work, and if you’re standing, repetitive ankle lifts can do wonders for your calves.
 I had the fortune of finding a mini-stepper on Craigslist.
 It worked my core as well as my lower body, and I could game for thirty minutes before I realized that I was actually sweating.
 This works well on rainy days and, well, days you just don’t wanna.

 About the Author: Maria Rainier is a freelance writer and blog junkie.
-She is currently a resident blogger at First in Education, researching various and degree programs.
+She is currently a resident blogger at First in Education, researching various online programs and degree programs.
 In her spare time, she enjoys square-foot gardening, swimming, and avoiding her laptop.